wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/2-identify-components-to-protect.md

 | Extensibility components | These components enable support for managing Azure Virtual Desktop from Azure PowerShell, REST APIs and integration with third-party tools. |
 | Web client | Web client lets you access your Azure Virtual Desktop resources from a web browser without the lengthy installation process. |

 Azure Virtual Desktop core infrastructure services are fully managed by Microsoft.
 If there's a regional outage, you don't need to take any extra steps to keep this service operating.
-Any unplanned failure will initiate component failover to the secondary location.
+Any unplanned failure will initiate component failover to multiple location.
 This helps ensure that both the tenant environment and hosts remain accessible.

 ## Azure AD

-You can use Azure AD for identity and access management in Azure Virtual Desktop.
+You will use Azure AD for identity and access management in Azure Virtual Desktop.
 This includes access to remote sessions, administration elements, and user provisioning.
 Azure Virtual Desktop uses Azure AD to authenticate any operation that interacts with services running in Azure.
 This includes apps and websites users use to determine available resources.

 ## AD DS
 Azure Virtual Desktop VMs must domain-join an AD DS service, and the AD DS must be in sync with Azure AD to associate users between the two services.
 You can use Azure AD Connect to integrate AD DS with Azure AD.
 You can deploy Azure Virtual Desktop with identities from a cloud-only organization or in an environment with hybrid identities.
 However, your infrastructure must meet specific requirements to support Azure Virtual Desktop: